stasgga/stasgga/README.md

-- 👋 Hi, I’m @stasgga
+- 👋 Hi, I’m Stas
-- 👀 I’m interested in ...
+- 👀 I’m interested in software engineering, web development, frontend engineering
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning and working various javascript frameworks and web3
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on high-tech community
-- 📫 How to reach me ...
+- 📫 How to reach me, email: stsggrn25@gmail.com, tg: @stasgga

 <!---
 stasgga/stasgga is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.